What if I don’t want to see myself on the screen?

 I have a large class—over 50 students.
 Will I be able to see all my students simultaneously?

 No. You will not be able to see all of your students at once as you would in a typical physical classroom.
-The maximum display is 49 participants per page.
+The maximum display is 49 participants per page and on many devices, the maximum number of visible participants per page is lower.
 You are able to scroll to additional participants.

 What are the students seeing on the Zoom page especially if I have a large class?